Storm timber recovery - VicForests project plan

 There was also a small amount of windthrow in the Thomson Water Catchment.

-Forest Recovery Program - Wombat and Cobaw State forests
+Forest Recovery Program - Wombat State forest

 Wombat State Forest was one of the hardest hit areas which resulted in a significant amount of fallen and hazardous trees and debris.

-Log landings are also required for the timber to be extracted safely, however where possible landings will service multiple coupes.
+Log landings are required for the timber to be extracted safely, however where possible landings will service multiple coupes.
 This is the safest way to extract fallen timber.

-As part of this operation, we are balancing the removal of heavy debris and retention of fallen logs for biodiversity and habitat.
+As part of these operation, we are balancing the removal of heavy debris and retention of fallen logs for biodiversity and habitat.
 This is because rigorous, evidence-based and independent scientific research informs our policies and practices when it comes to sustainable forestry, including advice from Traditional Owners.

 Image: Windthrow damage in the Wombat State Forest